-There are many opportunities open to students studying Art and Design and no one list can be really complete.
-Students can continue onto the Isle of Man College Foundation Diploma in Art and Design, or may wish to explore arts based courses at University directly.
+There are many opportunities open to students studying Art and Design, and no one list can be complete.
+Students can continue onto the Isle of Man College Foundation Diploma in Art and Design or may wish to explore arts-based courses at university directly.

-Previous students have gone on to study Fashion, illustration, design based courses, fine art, photography, art history, computer animation, sculpture and ceramics, 3d and jewelry design.
-It is looked favourably on when applying for architecture.
+Previous students have gone on to study Fashion, illustration, design-based courses, fine art, photography, art history, computer animation, sculpture and ceramics, 3d and jewelry design.
+It looks favorably on when applying for architecture.